 Barcode Quality as Risk Management

-This is not the first article we’ve published about barcode quality as risk management, but this one takes a different tack on the subject—an important one that puts a finer and sharper point on the issue.
-What is the different tack, that finer point?
-In previous articles we’ve delved into what barcode quality is and involves, and we’ve delved into what the risks are.
-The new tack is a deeper discussion about risk management.
+This is not the first article we’ve published about barcode quality as risk management.
+But this one takes a different tack on the subject.
+Here we put a finer and sharper point on the issue.
+In previous articles we have discussed what barcode quality is and involves; we’ve touched on what the risks are.
+Here we dive deeper.

-Traditionally risk management has been a defensive endeavor based on policies and procedures, often expressed as rules or bullet points.
-There is nothing intrinsically wrong with this, but it is incomplete.
-In barcode quality, risk management usually is a “final filter” operation, assuming a barcode verifier is available, calibrated and used.
-And while this is better than allowing bad barcodes to reach the supply chain or even worse, the end user, it is a retrograde practice.
-By the time the barcode is verified, the barcode file has already been designed, the plates have already been made, the ink is already on the substrate—all the money has already been spent.
-If bad barcodes escape, it will only get worse in the form of consequential costs exacted from trading partners, loss of confidence and credibility as a vendor and possible future business implications.
-If there is no “final filter”, no verifier or no discipline around using the available verifier, all hope resides in a well written errors and omissions clause in your product liability insurance policy.
+Typical risk management is defensive, based on policies and procedures.
+It is rules and bullet points.
+Not intrinsically wrong, but it is incomplete.
+In barcode quality, risk management is typically a “final filter”.
+A barcode verifier reads and grades the printed image.
+Better than nothing, but so much lost opportunity for meaningful improvement.
+By the time the barcode is verified, the barcode file has already been designed, the plates made, the ink is on the substrate—all the time and money is spent.
+Undetected bad barcodes multiply the costs: chargebacks, lost customer confidence and credibility as a vendor, compromised future business.
+If there is no “final filter”, no verifier or no discipline around its use, your last hope is a well written errors and omissions clause in your product liability insurance policy.
+That just pays for past mistakes.
+The future is uncertain.

 The point is that barcode quality as risk management is only partially achieved, inefficient and wasteful if viewed as defense.
 For it to be effective to its full potential, barcode quality as risk management must also be executed as offense.
 All the tools necessary are already present when a barcode verifier is available.
 Ironically they are often used only for defense.
 What is barcode quality as risk management from a defense perspective?